GenBench/genbench_cbt_2023/src/genbench/tasks/shifted_pauq/ru_tsl_split/doc.md

-# Shifted PAUQ -- Text-to-SQL (ru_pauq_target_length_split)
+# Shifted PAUQ -- Text-to-SQL (ru_tsl_split)
 *A brief explaination of the task, its motivation and a description of the submssion data.
 Minimally, this should include: what generalisation property(ies) the task is testing for (GenBench taxonomy values); what assumptions are made about the training data; the size of the dataset; baseline scores.
 If it already contains this information, feel free to copy the abstract of the accompanying paper.*

 ## Abstract
 In this work, we propose a custom split of the Russian _Text-to-SQL_ dataset, PAUQ [1], that assesses compositional generalization in a _text-to-query_ models.
-The proposed split, ru_pauq_target_length_split, is length-based split based on the token length, i.e. datasets' items are separated by length such that the test set contains examples of different lengths than those in the train set.
+The proposed split, ru_tsl_split, is length-based split based on the token length, i.e. datasets' items are separated by length such that the test set contains examples of different lengths than those in the train set.
 In this setup, we measure generalization to more complex queries.
-Dataset is split between train and test based on 30th percentile.
 In order to measure compositional generalization, we have verified that all SQL test tokens are present in train.

 * Baseline scores of a sequence-to-sequence model: TODO